 If a competitor fires too many shots in a position (21 or more shots on one 20-shot target card), the highest value shot(s) on the last bull on the target card must be annulled and a 2-point penalty for each excessive shot must be deducted from the lowest value shot(s) on the last target (bull).
 If the excessive shot(s) were on a target (bull) other than the last target, the lowest value shot(s) on a bull with excessive shot(s) must be transferred to the last bull before annulling the highest value hit(s) and applying the penalty to the lowest value shot(s).
-If electronic targets are used and more than the required number of shots are fired, the last shot(s) fired must be annulled and a 2-point penalty must be deducted for each excessive shot(s) in the last 10-shot series.
+If electronic targets are used and more than the required number of shots are fired, the last shot(s) fired must be annulled and a 2-point penalty for each excessive shot must be deducted from the lowest value hit(s) in the last 10-shot series.